aau-claaudia/hpc/docs/ai-cloud/system-overview.md

 AI Cloud leverages two primary software components: [Slurm](https://slurm.schedmd.com/quickstart.html) and [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html).
 Understanding these tools and how they work together is crucial for efficiently utilizing the AI Cloud platform.

-## Slurm
+### Slurm
-[Slurm](https://slurm.schedmd.com/quickstart.html) is the workload manager used for scheduling and managing jobs on AI Cloud.
+[Slurm](https://slurm.schedmd.com/quickstart.html) is the queueing mechanism used for scheduling and managing resources on AI Cloud.
 It provides essential features such as:

 - **Job Scheduling:** Allocating resources to jobs based on user requests and system policies.
 - **Resource Management:** Tracking and managing compute resources, ensuring optimal utilization.